stevebus/unrealdemo/docs/deploy-azure-resources.md

 ./mock-devices-config.sh ./mock-devices-template.json <iot hub name>
 ```

 where \<iot hub name> is the name of your IoT Hub created above.
 You'll see the devices being created.
-Note, you will likely see a number of ERROR messages that say "ErrorCode: DeviceNotFound".
-This is normal and expected, as we first check to see if the device is already created and, if we get the error, then we create them.
-Ignore this error.

 Once the script completes, the mock-devices-template.json file contains the simulation configuration we will need later.
 We need to download this file to your desktop.

+## Download config files

 To do so, in the cloud shell, click on the icon shown below and choose "Download".